 Slovenia’s coastal region sits on the Adriatic and enjoys the same wonderful Mediterranean climate as Italy and parts of Croatia.
 Hot and dry weather is the norm for the summer months and temperatures are often around 30°C (86°F).
 Winters also tend to be mild, though it is quite usual for them to be wet too.

 Away from the coast, summers are a little cooler.
 The average highs are usually near the 20°C (68°F) mark.
 Unfortunately for sunbathers, heavy downpours are also frequent during the summer.
-As for the winter, there is a lot of sun, but it will also be very cold.
-The temperature often hits freezing.
+As for the winter, there is a lot of sun, but be prepared for cold weather in the Alpine regions.

 Maribor, acknowledged as Slovenia’s second city, is in the northeast.
-Here you’ll find a melange of old and new, with the hallmarks of a heavily industrialized city juxtaposed alongside mysterious old streets and highlighted by the Gothic cathedral.
+Here you’ll find a melange of old and new.
+Maribor has the hallmarks of a heavily industrialized city juxtaposed with mysterious old streets and highlighted by the Gothic cathedral.
 Glavni Trg, a charming Renaissance square, captures the essence of Maribor’s past.
 While visiting, one might like to venture to nearby Ptuj.
 This is the oldest town in the country and is full of art galleries, museums, and a theatre.

 For those perhaps seeking a lazy sun-drenched holiday, the Slovene Istria region is perfect.
 Bordering Italy and Croatia, this popular area of Slovenia basks in the Mediterranean sun and runs along the warm Adriatic Sea.
 Towns like Piran are picturesque seaside havens, embellished by cobbled piazzas and charming buildings.
 The port of Koper is equally attractive, full of nice hostels and restaurants.

 Slovenian Alps and Lakes